User Community Service Desk Downloads

 excludeApplications

 List of excluded applications.
-It can be used to limit lineage extraction to specific applications.
+Can be used to limit lineage extraction to specific applications.

 Example values: dbt, Talend, PythonConnector, Tableau.